jonsanders101/airbnb/README.md

 ````
 As a user
-So that I know my sign-up was successful
+So that I know my signup was successful
-I want to receive an email confirming my sign-up
+I want to receive an email confirming my signup

 As a host
 So that I know my space has been listed